-Club draws are a great way to raise funding for a good cause.
-They are a type of private lottery, with club members buying numbered tickets, which then go into a regular draw.
+Club draws are a great way to raise funds for a good cause.
+They are a type of private lottery where club members buy numbered tickets, which then go into a regular draw.
 If you like lottery, you will love these betting bonus codes!
-In private lottery, only members of the club can buy tickets, not the general public, friends and family of club members.
-The good thing about running a private lottery however is that you don’t need a license or any specific legal permission for it, because it is a small-scale lottery that isn’t run for private or commercial gain.
-Just make sure that you follow the rules set out in the UK Gambling Act 2005.
+In private lottery, however, only members of the club can buy tickets – not the general public nor friends and family of the club members.
+The good thing about running a private lottery is that you don’t need a license or any specific legal permission for it because it is a small-scale lottery that isn’t run for private or commercial gain, but for charity purposes only.
+Just make sure that you follow the rules set out in the UK Gambling Act 2005, and you’ll be fine!

 The number of tickets varies, as the organizers decide how many tickets they want to sell.
 The most common types of draws will have 100, 200 or 500 tickets, but the number of tickets can also be greater than 500 or less than 100.
 A 100 club is a club that sells 100 tickets, 200 club sells 200 tickets, etc.

-When the tickets are sold, a percentage of the profit is given as the prize, and the rest goes to a good cause – the purpose for which a club or a society raises funds.
+When the tickets are sold, a percentage of the profit is given as the prize, and the rest goes to a good cause – the purpose for which a club or a society is trying to raise the funds.

 The amount of pool money that goes for monthly prizes should also be set in advance and should as a rule of thumb be slightly less than 50 percent of the pool money.
 For example, if you are running a 100 club that lasts for one year with tickets costing £1 a month, your monthly prize will be around £5.50 and £6.50 will go for the cause.
 Of course, the prize money should go up with the number of people who buy a subscription.